 Brake Bias vs Car Bias

 Remember that the simple way that biasing is determined is by which wheels lock up first.
-Even if a car has most of the braking power supplied to the front tires, it can still be described as “rear biased” if it is the rear wheels that lock up first.
-Thus, it is important to consider all of the factors involved in order to get a solid grasp of brake bias and how to use it.
+Even if a car has most of the braking power supplied to the front wheels (i.e. a front bias setup), it can still be described as “rear biased” if it’s the rear wheels that lock up first.
+So, it is important to consider all of the factors involved in order to get a solid grasp of brake bias and how to use it.

 Other Factors That Influence Brake Bias

 Getting the right balance is essential, as it will allow the driver to have more control over their car.
 However, there are several other key factors that play an important role in the handling of the car, and that directly affect brake bias as well.
-We have already discussed the effects of engine placement, but one of the most important is the tires.
+We have already discussed the effects of engine placement, but another important factor involves the tires.

 Tires Are Key

 Tires play a key role in the braking of a car, as they are what is in contact with the road surface.
 If you use sticky tires, such as racing slicks, you will have as much surface area in contact with the road surface as possible.
 The stickier the tires used, the more decelerative force the car has, and therefore the car shifts towards a rear biased setup.

 This is because the increased decelerative force will shift more weight forward.
 This would put more weight over the front wheels, and less over the rears.